izumiwing/Unreal-4-Localization-updater/README.md

-# Friday the 13th:The Game Localization updater
+# Unreal 4 Localization updater
-A updater for localization of Friday the 13th:The Game It will helps you to update your third-part localization into new version of it faster.
+A updater for localization of Unreal 4 games(e.g Friday the 13th) It will helps you to transforming your third-part localization into new version of it faster.